North Carolina Infant And Toddler Found Stabbed To Death, Father Arrested

 While police and the public desperately sought the safe return of the toddler and her infant sister, it was sadly not to happen.
 On Saturday morning, detectives found the two small bodies belonging to the missing children in a heavily wooded area near Raeford, North Carolina.
 Their remains discarded in a parked car only roughly 200 yards from the road, the Hoke County Sheriff’s Office reported that both 2-year-old toddler Serenity and 4-day-old infant Genesis having been stabbed repeatedly and to death.

-On Friday, before the girls’ bodies were discovered by investigators, Tillman Freeman was arrested and charged with two counts of child endangerment and two counts of child endangerment.
+On Friday, before the girls’ bodies were discovered by investigators, Tillman Freeman was arrested and charged with two counts of child endangerment.
 At the time of his arrest, the 30-year-old North Carolina father refused to tell detectives where his infant and toddler could be found.

 As ABC 7 reports, the mother of the murdered infant and toddler tried to kill herself after hearing of her daughters’ fate.
 According to Marvina Smith, aunt to the two stabbed North Carolina children, their father is an “abuser,” and she wants him to suffer for what he did to her nieces.